Dausa: Culture

-Stone Carving
+Stone carving

-Sikandra is situated at 25 km on NH-11 towards Agra.
-This place has made its mark in the domestic as well as international market for its sandstone carvings from districts adjoining Dausa.
+Sikandra is situated at 25 km from Dausa on NH-21 towards Agra.
+This place has made its mark in the domestic as well as international market for its sandstone carvings.

-Local Festivals
+Local festivals

 Basant Panchmi Mela

-At district headquarters, Basant Panchmi Mela (during February every year) is organised with the worship of idols of Raghunathji, Narshingji, and god Surya.
-The festival is celebrated for three days with a large local market for villagers to procure essential requirements for the entire year.
+Basant Panchami Mela is organized every February in Baradari Mela Maidan with the worship of idols of Raghunathji, Narsinghji, and the god Surya.
+The festival is celebrated for a month, with a large local market for villagers to procure essential requirements for the entire year.
 Besides this, it has all arrangements for rural entertainment.
 Therefore, it has very much attention and importance for rural population scattered in the district.